 When discussing preparation of the house, we assured the owner that while we would be assiduous and meticulous in our work, unless all coatings were removed to bare wood, occasional blistering would likely remain an issue, but this should be perceived as ‘character’ not flaw.
 The house is 213 years old and sits over a rubble stone foundation, meaning the basement is constantly absorbing moisture from the surrounding soil and exhausting it, via chimney effect, through the house above.
 Thus, there is no permanent solution unless one was to waterproof the foundation walls and floor, a significant undertaking and expense.

 Here is an example of the repairs possible using epoxy; we use Flextec, a two part epoxy that shapes well and will outlast the wood around it.

-Below is a typical progress shot, showing aggressive paint removal using the Festool sanding system.
+Below is a typical progress shot, showing aggressive exterior paint removal using the Festool sanding system.
 Since lead paint was present in both trim and siding coatings, all dust was extracted into HEPA filtered vacuums and we followed all EPA RRP protocols.

 400 hours later, the completed project.